Sumaika-Shahid/Arch-Technologies-Tasks/Task2/README.md

 # Arch-Technologies-Tasks

-This repository contains the solution for Task 2 implemented in C++.
+This folder contains the solution for Task 2 implemented in C++.

 # Task 2: To-Do List Application